 c) Deep Clone for Jira

-In addition to presets, we also store user groups that are to have access to certain Jira projects, but no user names, e-mail addresses, etc. here.
+We store configuration details like presets and user groups that have access to certain Jira projects, but no user names, e-mail addresses, etc.

 d) External Data for Confluence, External Data for Jira Fields

 We store data source and field/template configurations, including authentication details, URLs and other configuration details the customer provides.
 Any content synced to fields/templates is stored in the Atlassian platform.

 e) Google Calendar for Confluence

 We have reading access to the Google calendars of our customers.
 We store the Google ID of the customer, the email address, access token as well as the Confluence User ID of the customer in our database.

 f) Hangouts Chat for Confluence